Thomas Plunket (Chief Justice): Perkin Warbeck

 In 1491 a second pretender to the English Crown, Perkin Warbeck, appeared in Ireland: he claimed to be Richard of Shrewsbury, younger son of King Edward IV of England.
 He received far less support than Simnel, (Kildare, prudently, refused to back him) but a small rising took place in which Plunket was implicated.
 He was removed from office, fined for "diverse seditions and transgressions", and subject to confiscation of his goods, including some extremely valuable silver plate, but he was not imprisoned.
 His removal was probably part of a general purge of Kildare's supporters among the Irish judiciary: although Kildare had not made the mistake of supporting Warbeck, his loyalty was still deeply suspect.
 Warbeck reappeared in Ireland in 1495, but it is not known if Plunket had any further dealings with him.

 Last years

-In 1498, rather surprisingly, Plunket regained office as Chief Justice, probably at the request of Kildare, who had now been restored to Royal favour.
+In 1498, rather surprisingly, Plunket regained office as Chief Justice, probably at the request of Kildare, who had now been restored to favour.
 In his last years on the Bench, he held office jointly with Richard Delahide, who had married his granddaughter Jenet.
 He retired in 1515 and died in 1519.

 An inventory of his possessions, taken in connection with the fine imposed on him in 1491, and which refers among many other items to "gilt salt cellars" and "coconut cups", confirms his great wealth.
 He was a noted benefactor of Christ Church Cathedral, presenting it with gifts of gold, silver and vestments, and assigning to the Cathedral Chapter his lands at Cabra, Dublin, subject to a life interest for himself and his second wife Helen.